-With such a kaleidoscope of staff from such diverse background, combined with the pressures of dealing with customers all day it’s inevitable that you will find yourself in a position where you need to manage poor performers in your call centre.
+With such a kaleidoscope of employees coming from diverse backgrounds, combined with the pressures of dealing with customers all day it’s inevitable that you will find yourself in a position where you need to manage poor performers in your call centre at some point.

 These tips provide advice on firstly trying to prevent issues, and then, and only then, provide you with some guidance on how to manage poor performers in the call centre from there.